seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

   - quickly access project datasources in your reports using the `projectClient` (more on this later)
   - quickly reimport datasources using the `reimport:data` command, without having to answer questions again.

 Once finished you are ready to use your datasources for `local` report development.
-Datasource publishing for `production` use is covered later.

 You can add, edit, or delete records in datasources.json manually to meet your need as long as the records meet the expected [schema](../concepts/AdvancedConcepts.md#datasources).

-If at any point the process of using `data:import`, `datasources.json`, and `projectClient` doesn't meet your needs, you are welcome to create your own separate process, as long as it gets datasources to the `data/dist` directory in the format (fgb) and projection (WGS84) required, ready to be published for production use.
+If at any point the process of using `data:import`, `datasources.json`, and `projectClient` doesn't meet your needs, you are welcome to create your own separate process, as long as it gets datasources to the `data/dist` directory in the format (fgb) and projection required (EPSG 4326 for vector, EPSG 6933 for raster), ready to be published for production use.

 ### Precalculation